7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `constants` - a program to showcase the working of constants
 - `Enum` - a program to showcase how enum can replace constants
 - `typedef` - a program to showcase the working of typedef
+- `cctype` - a program to practice the cctype library content

 ---